Surfing-Chef/Bourbon-WP/README.md

 # Bourbon-WP (aka Bourbon-Chef-Site-2.3)
 > Bones Blank starter theme was a helpful start.
 This branch reconfigures the site layout to a blog start page, with the main parent categories each having a nav bar link - Culinaria, Coding, Projects, About - as well as a contact page.

+> **TOO SAD!** I can't believe LuckyPeach.com is done May 1.
+And just as heart-breaking is the last publication occurs this fall.

 ## SITEMAP 1.3
 1. < HOME (BLOG) >